108mk/Quantum_Tech_Project_M_Tech_IISc/README.md

 >
 >> Potential quantum advantage for simulation of fluid dynamics [Pre-print: Xiangyu Li, ...J.
 Mülmenstädt 2023] (Review undergoing)

+⭐Combinatorial Optimization using Quantum algorithms
+>

-## Phase-II (November- December 23): Research Proposal with exact problem Statement
+## Phase-II (December 23): Research Proposal with exact problem Statement
 > Drafting the problem statement with a tentative roadmap to approach it.
 >
 > Approval from the advisor and M.Tech project committee.